 6. Sanur Beach

 If it’s a leisurely day out at the seaside you’re after, then head to Sanur for an easy-breezy day at the beach.
 Besides its seemingly never-ending stretch of white sand, Sanur’s main beachfront attraction is the coastal promenade that extends over 5km long.
-This ocean path curves past resorts, beachfront cafes, wooden fishing boats and some elegant old villas built decades ago by wealthy expats who fell under Bali’s spell.
+This ocean path curves past resorts, beachfront restaurants, wooden fishing boats and some elegant villas built decades ago by wealthy expats who fell under Bali’s spell.
 Take a romantic stroll with your partner, or get some exercise on a bicycle with the family.
 Top tip: Sanur is in prime position for spectacular sunrises, so you’ll want to start early.

 Sanur Beach is best for sunrise views, long beach walks and cycling on the flat, paved promenade.